matt-mcalister/async_ruby/README.md

 # Async Ruby

 1. Overview of Asynchronous Programming
-  a.
-What does it mean?
+  * What does it mean?
-  b.
-Why is this useful?
+  * Why is this useful?
-  c.
-What are the downsides?
+  * What are the downsides?
 2. How do we accomplish Async/Concurrent Programming in Ruby?
-  a.
-What are threads?
+  * What are threads?
-  b.
-How do we manage multiple threads?
+  * How do we manage multiple threads?
-  c.
-How do we limit the number of threads in use?
+  * How do we limit the number of threads in use?

 In order to practice:
 1. Clone this repo and run `bundle install`